geekymode/CollatzConjecture.jl/docs/src/index.md

 # Introduction

-Welcome to the documentation for GrayCoding!
+Welcome to the documentation for CollatzConjecture!

 ## What is CollatzConjecture.jl?